Azure Functions Python Cookbook¶

 - Getting Started

-- Recipes Overview
+- Patterns Overview

-- Pick one deep-dive recipe page
+- Pick one deep-dive pattern page

 - Run the matching

-examples/<name>project - Validate with Testing
+examples/<category>/<name>project - Validate with Testing

 Repository map¶